 Caring for someone may mean our households have additional costs, or it may be there are things that would help but we just can’t afford them right now.
 The situation may have changed because of Coronavirus or it may just be time to review what options we have.

 Carers have been telling us that having a clear idea about the kind of things that could make a difference, will help us to identify where that support might come from.
 They tell us the following are worth looking into:

-Local councils are responsible for assessing the needs of the people we care for (often called a care assessment) as well as assessing your needs as a carer (a carer's assessment).
+Local councils are responsible for assessing the needs of the people we care for (often called a care assessment) as well as assessing our needs as a carer (a carer's assessment).
 This may lead to a referral or direct payment that can be used for specific support such as:

-Equipment or alterations to help you care safely
+Equipment or alterations to help us care safely

-Equipment or alterations to improve the independence of the person you are caring for
+Equipment or alterations to improve the independence of the person we are caring for

 Regular care or domestic help

 Access to exercise programmes or support groups

-Other things that will help you to manage the impact of caring
+Other things that will help us to manage the impact of caring

 Assessments may be carried out by the council or local carers support organisation.
-Find out who the local council responsible for adult social care is here (it's normally a county council) and look for 'social care' on their website.
-Some websites are tricky to navigate, if you need help you can complete our mini carer's assessment and we'll get back to you.
+Find out who the local council responsible for adult social care is here.
+It's normally a county council and look for 'social care' on their website.
+Some websites are tricky to navigate so if you need help, you can complete our mini carer's assessment and we'll get back to you.

 Grants and other sources of funding

-It might also be worth checking with your GP practice, some have started offering “Social Prescribing”, though it might be called something else where you live.
-A local champion can talk to you about what is available in your area that might help you and the people you are caring for to look after your health and wellbeing.
+A local champion can also talk to us about what is available in our area that might help us and the people we are caring for to better look after our health and wellbeing.